comunica/comunica/packages/statistic-intermediate-results/README.md

 ```

 ### Allowing Comunica to call the tracker

 Comunica does not call the `updateStatistic` function by default.
-To enable this users should first add the following actors to the config:
+To enable this functionality, users should add the following actors to their Comunica configuration:

+1. `actor-query-operation-wrap-stream`: This actor wraps query operation streams.
+2. `actor-rdf-join-wrap-stream`: This actor wraps RDF join streams.

-`actor-query-operation-wrap-stream` and `actor-rdf-join-wrap-stream`.
-This will call the `bus-iterator-transform` for each intermediate iterator produced
+These actors ensure that the `bus-iterator-transform` is called for each intermediate iterator produced by Comunica.

-by Comunica.
-Users should then add `actor-iterator-transform-record-intermediate-results` to the config, which will call the `updateStatistic` method of `statistic-intermediate-result` for each produced intermediate result.
+3. `actor-iterator-transform-record-intermediate-results`: This actor is responsible for calling the `updateStatistic` method of `statistic-intermediate-result` for each produced intermediate result.

+By adding these actors to your configuration, you enable Comunica to track and record intermediate results during query execution.